tiroh/ports-doc/core-principles.rst

    has the job of arbitrating between the concerns of the view and the model.
 #. **Each agent is responsible for handling its own errors.** An agent must never
    delegate error handling to somebody else.
 An exception must only be sent (but not thrown, see below!) in the case of an undefined state where comprehensive handling is not possible because of missing information.
+See also :doc:`exception-handling` for more details.
 #. **A component must never throw an exception beyond its component boundary.** Using
-   exceptions within a component is fine, but they must not leave the component's boundary.
-There are two reasons for that: **(a)** exception handling depends on the call stack, so a throw-catch only works at those places where a common call stack is guaranteed; but in general different components do not share a common call stack, so the throw-catch is bound to fail; **(b)** throwing an exception is very likely to break encapsulation because very often it is used for delegating error handling, which violates the principle that an agent is responsible for handling its own errors.
+   exceptions within a component is fine, but they must not leave the component's boundary, both for technical reasons and design reasons.
+Error or status information should be communicated in the form of either exception events or requests/commands that return an ``Either``.
+See :doc:`exception-handling` for more details.
 #. **A component's ports can only be used by that component itself, not by other components.**
    For example, it would be a pretty twisted idea to create a getter for an OUT port and to pass that OUT port around.
 While technically possible, that would